 Many Telecommunication leases fall under the scope of the Landlord and Tenant Act 1954 (“The ’54 Act) which regulates Business Tenancies.
 Whilst not all Telecoms leases are regulated by the ’54 Act, unless a lease is specifically excluded from the Act, it will be regulated by the Act.
-It is important to have thorough working knowledge of the Act to negotiate a lease renewal to the landlord’s advantage.
+It is important to have a thorough working knowledge of the Act to negotiate a lease renewal to the landlord’s advantage.

 However, the Telecommunications Act 1984 (as amended by the Communications Act 2003), also known as the Telecoms Code, outlays certain statutory rights relating to the Operator.
 Under Paragraph 21, Operators can often remain in occupation of the site against the wishes of the Landlord.
 This gives them very strong rights.